 Chenell Loudermill, PhD, CCC-SLP, is a clinical professor in the department of Speech, Language and Hearing Sciences (SLHS) at Purdue University where she provides clinical education in speech-language pathology.
 She has expertise in assessment and treatment of language-based literacy disorders (dyslexia) and treating individuals with social interaction/communication difficulties including Autism Spectrum Disorder (ASD).
 She is the co-developer and lead for the Purdue Literacy Education and Practice Project (Purdue-LEaPP).

-(S14) Pre-Recorded Session: Morphological Awareness and Critical Thinking: The Structured Literacy Breakdown
+(S14) Morphological Awareness and Critical Thinking: The Structured Literacy Breakdown

 Katherine (Katie) Meyer, Esq., is the senior director of ethics at the American-Speech-Language-Hearing Association (ASHA).
 She is also an ex-officio member of the ASHA Board of Ethics.
 Prior to coming to ASHA she worked as an attorney at GKG Law, P.C. in Washington, D.C. for 20 years providing legal counsel to non-profit and certification organizations.
 In this role, she assisted in creating and maintaining ethics programs.